ShiroBlank/disdata/README.md

 *   `dbname`   (optional, default `null`)

 ### Caching
-This is a modified version of Disdata that includes caching to reduce the reliance on the discord API.
+This is a modified version of Disdata that includes caching to reduce the load on the discord API.

 ### Examples